Breaking the Waves: Style

 The film is divided into seven chapters.
 Each chapter begins with a different impressionistically filmed panorama title frame featuring early 1970s rock music interludes.
 Each of these chapters is filmed with a motionless camera, but features movement in the panorama.
 In the original released film, the epilogue, "The Funeral", features David Bowie's "Life on Mars", which was replaced by Elton John's "Your Song" on early home video releases; the more recent Criterion edition restores the Bowie song.
 The overall style is heavily influenced by the realist Dogme 95 movement, of which von Trier was a founding member, and its grainy images and hand-held photography give it the superficial aesthetic of a Dogme film.
 However, the Dogme rules demand the use of real locations, whereas many of the locations in Breaking the Waves were constructed in a studio.
 In addition, the film is set in the past and contains dubbed music, as well as a brief scene featuring CGI, none of which is permitted by the Dogme rules.

 Some saw Breaking the Waves as mainstream cinema.
-Others saw it as a high budget experimental film due to its elaborate chapter shots and handheld camera in a sketchy raw style that followed the actors closely.
+Others saw it as a high-budget experimental film due to its elaborate chapter shots and handheld camera in a sketchy raw style that followed the actors closely.
 Breaking the Waves marked an important change in focus for Lars von Trier.
-In von Trier's early films, the protagonist is a man, typically a disillusioned idealist whose downfall is furthered by a deceitful, fatal woman.
-In this film, for the first time the protagonist is a woman, emotional and naive.
+In von Trier's early films, the protagonist is a man, typically a disillusioned idealist whose downfall is furthered by a deceitful femme fatale.
+In this film, for the first time the protagonist is an emotional and naïve woman.
 This motif continues in several of his later films, such as Dancer in the Dark, Dogville, and Manderlay.
 Breaking the Waves controversially connects religion with phallocentrism.
 The film focuses on sexual perversity and female martyrdom, issues that continue in Trier's later work.
-Some critics see the self-sacrificing submissive heroine as a misogynist cliche.

 The film was made using Panavision equipment.
 The low-res look of the scenes was obtained by transferring the film to video, and then back to film again.
 According to von Trier, "what we did was take a style and lay it like a filter over the story.
 It's like decoding a television signal when you pay to see a film.
 Here we encoded the film, and the audience has to decode it.
 The raw, documentary style that I imposed on the film, which actually dissolves and contradicts it, means that we can accept the story as it is".